The US beef industry is at the doorstep of a transformative opportunity to address the growing demand for a sustainable product offering

-The Financial Impact
+The Financial Impact – Potential Valuation

-- “Environmentally Sustainable” branding where the livestock is confined and fed a diet of conventional grains and distillers’ grains.
+- “Environmentally Sustainable” branding where the livestock is confined for up to 120 days and fed a diet of conventional grains and distillers’ grains.

 In both scenarios, revenue would be generated from the sale of organic ammonium bicarbonate fertilizer and carbon credits under California’ Low Carbon Fuel Standard (LCFS).
-The assumed price of the ammonium bicarbonate is less than any existing liquid or solid readily available organic nitrogen fertilizer product on the market.
-The value of LCFS credits is current market value using a low end carbon intensity score (CI).
+The assumed price of the ammonium bicarbonate is based on a recent agreement to supply liquid ammonia that was made between a large dairy producer and a major national fertilizer producer.
+The value of LCFS credits is based on current market value using a low-end carbon intensity score (CI).

-The organic scenario takes credit for the increased revenue for having animals that have been fed a strictly organic diet and we have again assumed 100% of this premium flows to the SPV.
-We have estimated this premium at 50% for purposes of the proforma.
-As a point of reference, we note that grass fed organic beef commands a 50% premium over conventional grain-fed beef.
+The organic scenario takes credit for the increased revenue for having animals that have been fed and raised according to strict organic guidelines.
+We have estimated this premium at 50% for purposes of the proforma, and we have again assumed 100% of this premium flows to the SPV.
+As a point of reference, we note that grass-fed organic beef presently commands at least a 40% to 50% premium over conventional grain-fed beef.

 “People have pushed past the earth’s natural limits.
 Healthy societies, resilient economies and thriving businesses rely on nature.
 Our vision at Walmart is to help transform food and product supply chains to be regenerative, working in harmony with nature – to protect, restore and sustainably use our natural resources.”

-― Kathleen McLaughlin, EVP and Chief Sustainability Officer for Walmart Inc. and President of the Walmart Foundation
+― Kathleen McLaughlin, EVP and Chief Sustainability Officer for Walmart Inc.

 This material includes forward-looking statements based on management’s current reasonable business expectations.
 In this document, the words ‘believe(s)’, ‘can’, ‘will’, ‘aims’, and similar expressions identify certain forward-looking statements.
 These statements are made in reliance on the Private Securities Litigation Reform Act, Section 27A of the Securities act of 1933, as amended.
 There are numerous risks and uncertainties that could result in actual results differing materially from expected outcomes.
 All documents on this website speak as of their date and the Company undertakes no obligation to publicly update or revise any forward-looking statements they may contain.